georgeracu/esrs-backend/README.md

 Once finished with the virtual environment, you need to deactivate it: `deactivate`.

+### Windows version

+This has been tested on `python 3.8.0`.
+If you have problems installing, check you are on this version.

+#### Install Python3

+- Python can be installed and downloaded from [this link](https://www.python.org/downloads/)

+#### Install dependencies

+- In `esrs-backend/scripts`, run `windows-venv_init.bat`.
+- This should:
+  - Install `virtualenv` through `pip`
+  - Activate the virtual environment
+  - Install dependencies from `requirements.txt`
+  - Set the entrypoint
+- Run `flask run` to start the server on localhost

+#### Known issues

+- If you get `'virtualenv' is not recognized as an internal or external command...`:
+  - Make sure your python `%PATH%` is set
+  - Run `pip install --upgrade --force virtualenv` in cmd
+  - Run the script again

 ### Useful commands

-* Freeze dependencies and create requirements.txt: `pip3 freeze >requirements.txt`;
+- Freeze dependencies and create requirements.txt: `pip3 freeze >requirements.txt`;
-* Install dependencies from requirements.txt: `pip install -r requirements.txt`;
+- Install dependencies from requirements.txt: `pip install -r requirements.txt`;